 Meanwhile, we have been reviewing a wide range of existing and planned assessment mechanisms for Open Access policies, to build a longlist of potential M&E questions for UKRI’s consideration.
 This is quickly taking shape in the form of a spreadsheet, which we will then use to inform the prioritisation of recommended M&E questions, in combination with stakeholder views.

-We will post an update in late September to outline next steps towards the conclusion of this project.
+We will post an update in early October to outline next steps towards the conclusion of this project.